-The Company has one operating segment focused on merchant banking as well as providing management services and pursuing the royalty streams from its previous potash project.
+The Company has one operating segment focused on investment holdings as well as providing management services and pursuing the royalty (notes 1 and 13).
 All of the Company's equipment are located in Canada.
 All revenue is earned in Canada.